lekoala/silverstripe-email-templates/README.md

 User models
 ==================

 This module expect a simple convention when referencing models inside your templates.
-Please use the name of the class as the variable.
+Please use the name of the non namespaced class as the variable.
 For instance $Member will match an object of class Member.

-You can inject values with whatever name (MyMember => Member) but it won't be visible inside the admin because the template doesn't which values are going to be injected.
+You can inject values with whatever name (MyMember => Member) but it won't be visible inside the admin because the template doesn't which values are going to be injected, except if you register your aliases in:

+    LeKoala\EmailTemplates\Models\EmailTemplate:
+        default_models:
+            - MyMember: SilverStripe\Security\Member

 Sent emails
 ==================